Vyral/base-template/_posts/2021-08-16-everything-you-need-to-know-about-waiving-home-inspections.md

 5:07 - What is an Aggregate Number of Repairs Needed Clause?&nbsp;

-6:00 - Why Arielle chose an Aggregate Clause when she bought her home.
+6:00 - Why Arielle chose an Aggregate Clause when she bought her home

-7:28 - Wrapping up.
+7:28 - Wrapping up

 If you have any questions about today’s topic or anything else related to real estate, please reach out to me.
 I am always available and willing to help.